 We offer a set of services to organizations seeking to improve how well they or others understand K-12 online, blended, and digital learning.
 See our “work examples” page for sample deliverables in some of these areas.

-We help state and federal governments, school districts, companies, and foundations gain insight into the evolution of the digital learning landscape so they can successfully plan and implement digital learning policy and practice.
 Although our work touches on the issues of competency-based and personalized learning, we are primarily focused on the ways that innovative schools are supported by technology.
 Our understanding is deep and our network is far-reaching because Evergreen has been working in this field for seventeen years, and our key people worked in education prior to joining Evergreen.
 We interact with many types of entities with varying degrees of influence and insight into digital learning policy and practice.
-Our priority has always been, and continues to be, unbiased reporting of activity within the digital learning space.
+Our priority has always been, and continues to be, unbiased information development and reporting of activity within the digital learning space.

 Our services include

 We help companies and foundations better understand how their strategies fit into the current and future K-12 digital learning field.
 Our strategic engagements differ from others’ in two ways.
 First, we engage with you in a series of iterative discussions that combine our deep discovery of your services, products, goals, and strategies, with our knowledge of the field, and our ability to engage with key players to explore possible new directions.
 The conversations inform that strategy and allow us to work together, as opposed to us simply submitting a long study at the end of the engagement.
 Second, we are not going to waste your time telling you to “disrupt the field,” “gain market share,” or “grow existing accounts.”
 We will work with you to better understand your strengths relative to the opportunities in the digital learning space.